-- 50. (1) The members shall be divided into classes, according to the risks against which they respectively shall be insured. - (2) From the date of the adoption of these articles, the company shall have the following classes: - (a) class 1, Protection & Indemnity - (b) class 2, Defence - (c) class 3, London - (d) class 4, War Risks. - (3) Any class may be discontinued or wound up by special resolution of the company and any new class may be constituted in such manner and upon such terms as may be determined by the company by ordinary resolution. - (4) The business of each class shall, subject to these articles, be conducted in accordance with the rules of such class, which shall be binding on the members.

-(5) A member may belong to one or more classes, or be subject to one or more sets of rules of the same class, at the same time.
+- 50. (1) The members shall be divided into classes, according to the risks against which they respectively shall be insured.

+- (2) From the date of the adoption of these articles, the company shall have the following classes:

+- (a) class 1, Protection & Indemnity

+- (b) class 2, Defence

+- (c) class 3, London

+- (d) class 4, War Risks.

+- (3) Any class may be discontinued or wound up by special resolution of the company and any new class may be constituted in such manner and upon such terms as may be determined by the company by ordinary resolution. - (4) The business of insurance provided by each class shall, subject to these articles, be conducted provided in accordance with the rules of such class, or upon such other terms as the managers shall determine which shall be binding on the members. - (5) A member may belong to one or more classes, or be subject to one or more sets of rules terms, or upon such other terms as the managers shall determine of the same class, at the same time.